CTFJournal/ctfjournal.github.io/_posts/2023-10-19-Threat-Intelligence-Tools.md

 ---------------
 #### Abuse.ch

+This is a research project developed to identify and track malware and botnets through several operational platforms, such as:

+    Malware Bazaar:  Used for sharing malware samples.
+    Feodo Tracker:  Used to track botnet command and control (C2) infrastructure.
+    SSL Blacklist:  Used to collect and provide a blocklist for malicious SSL certificates and JA3/JA3s fingerprints.
+    URL Haus:  Used for sharing malware distribution sites.
+    Threat Fox:  Used for sharing indicators of compromise (IOCs).

 ##### The IOC 212.192.246.30:5555 is identified under which malware alias name on ThreatFox?

 To find the info in the database, use search syntax keyword **ioc:** folllowed by the **ip_address:port**.
-As we can see in teh screenshot the malware alias is "Katana"
+As we can see in the screenshot the malware alias is "Katana"

 ![img2](/assets/images/threat_intel_tools/img2.png)